Hypha: Growth

-Behavior
+Behaviour

 The direction of hyphal growth can be controlled by environmental stimuli, such as the application of an electric field.
 Hyphae can also sense reproductive units from some distance, and grow towards them.
 Hyphae can weave through a permeable surface to penetrate it.

 Modifications

 Hyphae may be modified in many different ways to serve specific functions.
 Some parasitic fungi form haustoria that function in absorption within the host cells.
 The arbuscules of mutualistic mycorrhizal fungi serve a similar function in nutrient exchange, so are important in assisting nutrient and water absorption by plants.
 Ectomycorrhizal extramatrical mycelium greatly increases the soil area available for exploitation by plant hosts by funneling water and nutrients to ectomycorrhizas, complex fungal organs on the tips of plant roots.
 Hyphae are found enveloping the gonidia in lichens, making up a large part of their structure.
 In nematode-trapping fungi, hyphae may be modified into trapping structures such as constricting rings and adhesive nets.
 Mycelial cords can be formed to transfer nutrients over larger distances.
 Bulk fungal tissues, cords, and membranes, such as those of mushrooms and lichens, are mainly composed of felted and often anastomosed hyphae.